 Growing lemon verbena isn’t too difficult.
 The lemon verbena herb is a sensitive one, preferring warmth to cold and having a high water requirement.
 Lemon verbena seeds or cuttings are used when you want to generate a new plant.
 In other words, you can propagate the plant or grow it fresh from the seeds.

-As far as growing lemon verbena from seed, you can start them in your normal starting planters.
+When growing lemon verbena from seed, you can start them in your normal starting planters.
 Just remember that both the seeds and the cuttings need plenty of sunshine to form a good plant.
 Once the seedlings have grown several leaves, you can transplant them into the garden after first hardening them off.

 Lemon Verbena Uses